webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 ```

 Now we can loop over all the objects and draw them, for each one we need
-to update all of is uniform values, copy the uniform values to its uniform buffer,
+to update all of its uniform values, copy the uniform values to its uniform buffer,
 bind the bind group for this object, and draw.

 ```js